 Another forum has been established on the basis of bottom-up initiative.
-The so-called C-OSS Community, community of C-OSS managers of the 9 operating RFCs meet regularly and deals with the following topics:
+The so-called C-OSS Community, community of C-OSS managers of the 10 operating RFCs meet regularly and deals with the following topics:

-- Development of RFC and PaP-related functions in PCS - Improvements in PCS user interface

-- Common deadlines for alternatives proposals in case of conflicts - Common communication tool for publishing PaPs (PaP Catalogue) - Common KPIs of RFCs - TTR (Redesing of international timetabling process) - Future role of C-OSS
+- Development of RFC and PaP-related functions in PCS - Improvements in PCS user interface - Common deadlines for alternatives proposals in case of conflicts - Common communication tool for publishing PaPs (PaP Catalogue) - Common KPIs of RFCs - TTR (Redesing of international timetabling process) - Future role of C-OSS

 UIC has also launched a project for the efficient coordination of rail freight corridors, called ECCO.
-There is a regular meeting between ECCO and RFCs.
-Reprentatives meet 2 times per year, establishing a constructive dialogue for the exchange of information and opinion.
+There is a regular dialogue between ECCO and RFCs.
+Reprentatives meet 1 - 2 times per year, establishing a constructive exchange of views and information concerning the RFC ongoing issues.